fjolnir/Tranquil/Docs/Tranquil Spec.md

     var = nil \ If the variable already exists in this scope, it's value is unchanged async { var = ..expression.. }()

+### Promises

+A promise is an object that forwards all messages to the object that it is resolved to; and throws an exception if one attempts to send a message to it before it is resolved.

+    myPromise = async {
+        usleep(500)
+        ^123
+    }
+    myPromise method \ myPromise still has not been resolved => crash Usleep(1000)
+    myPromise method \ The block has finished executing at this point => message sent successfully

+    \ (The correct way of doing the above would be to either send `isFulfilled` or `waitTillFulfilled` to the promise before attempting to use it)

 ## Examples